-Boris Efimovich Efimov (born Boris Efimovich Fridliand) revealed his creative industry at a young age, producing in 1916 a handmade school newspaper which featured his original drawings alongside the writings of his brother, soon-to-be journalist and social activist Mikhail Koltsov.
-Following a family move to Kharkov, Boris returned to Kiev in 1917 to study at the Kiev National Economic Institute and on the law faculty at Kiev State University, finishing neither program.
+Boris Efimov (born Boris Efimovich Fridliand) revealed his creative industry at a young age, when in 1916, he produced a handmade school newspaper featuring his original drawings placed with the writings of his brother (and journalist to be) Mikhail Koltsov.
+Following a family move to Kharkov, Boris returned to Kiev in 1917 to study at the National Economic Institute and also to study under the law faculty at Kiev State University though he finished neither program.
 He published his first professional cartoons in the magazine Zritel' [Viewer] in 1918, a year before he was appointed secretary of the People's Commissariat of Military Affairs of the Ukrainian Soviet Socialist Republic.
-In 1920, he moved to Odessa to serve as head of the Department of Visual Agitation for the Southern Department of the Russian Telegraph Agency (UgROSTA).
+In 1920, he moved to Odessa to serve as head of the Department of Visual Agitation for UgROSTA (Southern Department of the Russian Telegraph Agency).
 Soon after, his cartoons appeared in such newspapers as Bolshevik, Kommunar [Commune Resident], and Visti [News].
 Upon moving to Moscow in 1922, he began contributing to the newspapers Izvestiia [News], Pravda [Truth] and Trud [Labor], as well as the satirical magazines Chudak [Oddball] and Krokodil [Crocodile].

-In 1939, his brother Mikhail, (a journalist with the Comintern during the Spanish Civil War) was arrested as part of the Stalinist Great Purge and was executed the following year.
-Following his brother's arrest, Boris was prohibited from publishing artistic work.
+In 1939, his brother Mikhail, (a journalist with the Comintern during the Spanish Civil War) was arrested as part of the Great Purge and was executed the following year.
+After his brother's arrest, Boris was prohibited from publishing artistic work.
 He struggled to find employment until the Nazi invasion embroiled the Soviet Union into the Second World War.
-It was only then that he was permitted to return to work as an illustrator for TASS [Soviet Telegraph Agency] studio, producing a short series of posters between 1941 and 1945.
+He was permitted to return to work as an illustrator for TASS, the Soviet Telegraph Agency, producing a short series of posters between 1941 and 1945.
 After the war, he traveled to Nuremberg, Germany and produced sketches, portraits and caricatures of persons accused of war crimes.
 In 1966, he became editor in chief of Agitplakat, serving until 1990.
-He was appointed chair of the Department of Caricature at the Russian Academy of Arts in St. Petersburg in 2002, and from 2007 to 2008 served as chief artist at Izvestiia [News].
+He was appointed chair of the Department of Caricature at the Russian Academy of Arts in St. Petersburg in 2002 and from 2007 to 2008, he served as chief artist at Izvestiia [News].

 Sources & Citations